layilin/SP23-33852/_texts/sc-page094.md

 - Light-bandied round, but innocent of ill;
 - Nor choral song are wanting: eccho rings.
 [140]

-- NOR need the driver, Ӕthip authoriz'd,
+- NOR need the driver, Ӕthiop authoriz'd,
 - Thence more inhuman, crack his horrid whip;
 - From such dire sounds the indignant muse averts
 - Her virgin-ear, where musick loves to dwell: